TanyaJazzTeam/18_1_10_Pub/tff_for_research.md

 simulations, as well as detailed guidance for conducting different kinds of research in TFF.

-## The typical structure of research code in TFFdearf
+## The typical structure of research code in TFFdearf лшг

 A research FL simulation implemented in TFF typically consists of three main types of logic.